The Transfer Pricing Law Review: Cyprus

 The OECD Model Tax Convention contains the arm's-length principle under the heading 'Associated Enterprises' (Article 9),7 which states:

-b. the same persons participate directly or indirectly in the management, control or capital of an enterprise of a Contracting State and an enterprise of the other Contracting State,
+- b. the same persons participate directly or indirectly in the management, control or capital of an enterprise of a Contracting State and an enterprise of the other Contracting State, or

 The relevant Cyprus legal framework giving effect to this arm's-length principle is replicated below.